renovate-bot/zw/docs/guides/05_customization.md

 - all files are under `$HOME` – no administrator rights needed,
 - declarative setup (like Chef or Puppet) – copying `.zshrc` to a different account brings also git-related setup,
-- easy update by e.g. `zi update --all`.
+- easy update by e.g: `zi update --all`.

 Below is a configuration that adds multiple git extensions, loaded in Turbo mode, 1 second after prompt, with use of the [Bin-Gem-Node](https://github.com/z-shell/z-a-bin-gem-node) annex: